SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 [Tedros Adhanom Ghebreyesus ("Dr Tedros")](https://en.wikipedia.org/wiki/Tedros_Adhanom), Director-General of the [World Health Organization](https://www.who.int/) rather mildly expressed the truism that, in matters of publichealth, no one is safe until everyone is safe.
-As the price for this rather obvious observation, he was dragged over the coals by covidiots in the responses on Twitter (not reproduced here, because they're too infuriating).
+As the price for this rather obvious bit of wisdom, he was dragged over the coals by covidiots in the Twitter responses (not reproduced here, because they're too infuriating).

 _How can something this obvious be denied by people competent to operate a keyboard?!_ In matters of public health, especially infectious diseases, we _are_ in fact all in it together.
 Our death rates can only be controlled by collective action, not individual action.